lsst/LDM-135/index.rst

 minimizing exposure to vendor-specific features and add-ons.
-Many key features including the scalable dispatch system and 2-level partitioner have been implemented at the prototype level and integrated with the two underlying production-quality components: MySQL and XRootD.
+Many key features including the scalable dispatch system and 2-level partitioner have been implemented at the prototype level and integrated with the two underlying production-quality components: MySQL and `XRootD`_.
 Scalability and performance have been successfully demonstrated on a variety of clusters ranging from 20-node-100TB cluster to 300-node-30TB cluster, tables as large as 50 billion rows and concurrency exceeding 100,000